progamer63/carthing-lastfmthing/README.md

 # work list:
 - **PRIORITY** bottom bar that at least has the buttons, even if non-functional
 - add controls that work? maybe? i dont think its possible
+- keep song info cached so when playing is paused, the same song keeps showing. right now it likes to show the first song played in the session.
+- fine tune the font size scaling of song title. need to test many many more cases.